OLLI FAQ

 Here is how to locate your assigned Humboldt user name:

-2. Click on "quicklinks" at the top of the page.
+2. Click on the "quicklinks" button at the top of the page.

-4. In the Directory Search box that opens, type the last name under which you registered.
+5. In the "Student Email" box search window, type the last name under which you registered.

-5. Find your name on the list.
-Your Humboldt user name is to the right of your name in the column labeled "Email."
+6. Find your name on the list.
+Your Humboldt user name is under "User Name."
 Your user name will consist of your initials and some numbers.

 Can I give an OLLI membership as a gift?
 Can I give a gift certificate for OLLI classes?